weblabdeusto/weblabdeusto/docs/source/installation.rst

 Obtaining WebLab-Deusto
 ~~~~~~~~~~~~~~~~~~~~~~~

-At the time of this writing, there are two ways to obtain WebLab-Deusto:
+There are two ways to obtain WebLab-Deusto:

 #.
 Downloading it from github using git.
 That's the **recommended** version, since that allows you to upgrade WebLab-Deusto automatically in the future, and even contribute easily.
 However, it requires installing git.
     * This process is detailed in :ref:`sec-download-git`.